-Our first hub was located in Argentina's Patagonia, on the Southernmost part of the world.
-Nearest airport is El Calafate, which is a 3hs flight from Buenos Aires.
+Our first hub was located in Argentina's Patagonia completely off-the-grid, on the Southernmost part of the world.
+Nearest airport was El Calafate, a 3hs flight from Buenos Aires.
 After the flight we had a 4hs drive, including 100km of dirt road.

 This was our home for the season and we welcomed our guests there, we refurbished an iconic Estancia located in the Lake San Martin area, it's main house is where we had all our private cozy rooms.
-One suite, two triple and three double bedrooms, all with private bathroom and heating.

 Besides from the breathtaking views, this Estancia was famous for its history.
 The Lively brothers were the first owners of this Estancia, actually the first settlers of the area.
 Mr. Joseph Lively arrived to the Lake San Martin in 1902, thanks to Francisco ''Perito'' Moreno who conceded them the land right before the territorial dispute between Argentina and Chile.
 Thanks to the Lively family Argentina owns part of the San Martin lake, which flows through Chile into the Pacific ocean.

 The current owners of La Maipu kept Joseph’s cabin as a museum.
 When you visit the cabin it will take you back through time into to the old, and even wilder, Patagonia where just natives and a few adventurous foreigners lived.
 Come and discover the story of authentic Patagonic pioneers.